yogesh-studypad/cocos-docs/manual/framework/native/v3/label/en.md

 ![](./res/classcocos2d_1_1_label.png)

 In the chart above, LabelTextFormatProtocol is also a new class.
-It is similar as LabelProtocol,  they are all pure virtual base classes which provide a interface to store strings.
+It is similar as LabelProtocol,  they are all pure virtual base classes which provide an interface to store strings.

 Here is the inheritance graph: